ricvolpi/ricvolpi.github.io/_pages/about.md

 # News
 ---

+- We'll have a tutorial at ICCV 2023, "Visual Recognition Beyond the Comfort Zone: Adapting to Unseen Concepts on the Fly".
+See you in Paris!

-- One paper accepted to CVPR 2023: "Reliability in Semantic Segmentation: Are We on the Right Track?".
+- We'll present a paper at CVPR 2023: "Reliability in Semantic Segmentation: Are We on the Right Track?".
 See you in Vancouver! [[Paper](https://arxiv.org/abs/2303.11298), [Code](https://github.com/naver/relis)]

-- ~~We have multiple internship openings for 2023.
-Topics include multi-task adaptation and vision-and-language.
-Feel free to reach out for more info.~~

 - Paper published by Scientific Reports: "Understanding action concepts from videos and brain activity through subjects’ consensus". [[Paper](https://www.nature.com/articles/s41598-022-23067-2)]

 - We've published a book!
 "Semantic Image Segmentation: Two Decades of Research". [[pdf](https://github.com/ricvolpi/ricvolpi.github.io/blob/master/files/semantic_segmentation_two_decades_of_research.pdf)][[Publisher website](https://www.nowpublishers.com/article/Details/CGV-095)]

-- One paper accepted to NeurIPS 2022: "Make Some Noise: Reliable and Efficient Single-Step Adversarial Training". [[Preprint](https://openreview.net/forum?id=NENo__bExYu), [Code](https://github.com/pdejorge/N-FGSM)]
+- Paper accepted to NeurIPS 2022: "Make Some Noise: Reliable and Efficient Single-Step Adversarial Training". [[Preprint](https://openreview.net/forum?id=NENo__bExYu), [Code](https://github.com/pdejorge/N-FGSM)]